 Peripheral hardware devices play a significant role in expanding the functionality of computers and other electronic devices.
 For instance, an external hard drive allows users to store large volumes of data without overburdening the computer’s internal storage.
 Similarly, printers and scanners enable businesses to handle documentation and communication seamlessly.
 These devices form a crucial bridge between the user and the system, enhancing the overall experience and making complex tasks more manageable.

-In particular, with the rise of bring-your-own-device (BYOD) policies, peripheral hardware has become even more prevalent in both home and corporate environments.
-This increased usage, however, also creates new cybersecurity challenges.
+However, with the rise of bring-your-own-device (BYOD) policies, peripheral hardware has become even more prevalent in both home and corporate environments.
+This increased usage, unfortunately, creates new security risks.
+Without proper monitoring, compromised peripheral devices can serve as gateways for data breaches and intrusions, putting sensitive data at risk.

 Common Peripheral Hardware Devices